To Know the Difference Between Trade Discount and Cash Discount we have to know the meaning of the both with an example:

 Mr Ram also negotiate to Increase the price to Rs 1,180/- per piece

 after discussion, they set the price of the product Rs 1,160/- per piece

 Trade Discount = Actual price – Negotiated Price

 1200 – 1160 = 40/-

 So, TD is Rs 40/- per piece

 Cash Discount means that amount of cut from the total amount of the payment receivable from the creditor or cut from the total amount of the payable to debtors.
 It is granted by the receiver to get earlier payment of the outstanding amount.
 It has shown in the books of account Because it is granted after the actual sale is done.

 Example of the CD:

-Mr Sham has amount receivable from Mr Ram for Rs 15,000/-.according to payment cycle Mr Ram will pay amount after one month as agreed at the time of sale.
+Mr Sham has amount receivable from Mr Ram for Rs 15,000/-.according to payment cycle Mr Ram will pay the amount after one month as agreed at the time of sale.